WMID-OWL/wmid-owl.github.io/docs/OWL-SIMULATION-RULEBOOK.md

 A diagnosis from a different body area or duration cannot be used.

-The complete approved diagnosis catalog will be stored in:
+The complete approved diagnosis catalog is stored in:

 ```text
 data/injury-diagnoses.json
 ```

 That catalog is part of this rulebook system.

 JavaScript must read from the catalog rather than containing a separate hidden list of diagnoses.

 ### Required wording rule